Ben-Stacey/Texted-Based-Game/Features.md

 all things that are dragon related can only be achieved once when you defeat the final dragon and they all have special powers and high hit points

+memory log it subconconsiously added things you do to memory log.
+Could be an easter egg

 Inventory
 * inventory has 10 spots to start with
 * inventory can be expanded